timburr1/MySqlTest/README.md

 # MySqlTest

-Simple Java project with Driver method and MySQL DAO.
+Simple Java project with Driver method and DAO.
 Need to have MySQL installed, and create a database like:

 > create database feedback;
 > use feedback;